At Queen Charlotte care home in Weymouth we provide the following key services

 Our ‘person-centred’ approach means that each and every one of our residents is treated as an individual and given love, attention and a unique programme of care according to their needs.
 Our magnificent home, set in stunning grounds, is always open to visitors and our dedicated and professional staff are always on hand to help and advise – visitors are as welcome here as they were when the resident lived in their own house, at whatever time of the day.

 At Queen Charlotte you will find spacious, comfortable bedrooms, all with en suites, decorated with style and furnished to a high standard.
 There is a range of friendly, spacious lounges where you can watch TV, chat to friends, listen to music or just enjoy peace and tranquillity and gorgeous grounds.
-Take a look at the 360° tour to find out all about your new potential home.

 Each and every one of our Kingsley care homes is unique in its own way.
 However at each of our care homes we all have a common set of highly respected and award-winning features embedded within the culture, and the way we care for our residents makes a remarkable difference.
 Our daily emphasis is on the care that our residents need, whether that be physical, emotional or mental health.